ffhighwind/DapperExtraCRUD/README.md

 	SqlQueries<User> queries = ExtraCrud.Queries<User>();
 	SqlQueries<User, int> keyQueries = ExtraCrud.Queries<User, int>();

 	// Clear metadata to allow garbage collection.
-This will increase memory usage if keep a reference to purged metadata.
+This will increase memory usage if keep a reference
-	// I recommend only doing this if are having problems with OutOfMemoryExceptions.
+	// to purged metadata.
+I recommend only doing this if are having problems with OutOfMemoryExceptions.
 	ExtraCrud.Purge<User>();
 	ExtraCrud.Purge();

 	using (SqlConnection conn = new SqlConnection(ConnString)) {
 		conn.Open();

-		// Get all users created within the last month List<User> users = queries.GetList("WHERE Created >= @minDate, new { minDate = DateTime.Today.AddDays(-30) });
+		// Get all users created within the last month DateTime minDate = DateTime.Today.AddDays(-30);
+		List<User> users = queries.GetList("WHERE Created >= @minDate, new { minDate });

 		User johnDoe = new User()
 		{